-While lactobacilli is one of the most helpful (identified) microorganisms in the human vaginal tract, it isn’t always good news if this generally-friendly bacteria get out of control.
-Usually unless there is a factor that is perpetuating the problem, it is easy (in theory) to get back under control.
+While lactobacilli is one of the most helpful microorganisms in the human vaginal tract, it isn’t always good news if this generally-friendly bacteria get out of control and one species dominates.

 How do I know if I have cytolytic vaginosis?